section-engineering-education/engineering-education/content/articles/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/index.md

 This returns a setup process for this Next.js application.
 The `--typescript` parameter will specify that the application will use TypeScript.

 ### Adding packages
-to set up this blog app, we will require the following packages based on the technology stack we are using.
+[MDX](https://mdxjs.com/docs/) is a markdown component that allows you to style your text content easily.
+With markdown, you can write content any such as insert bold, italic, images, e.t.c.
+MDX will enable you to integrate components inside of your markdown files and render them on a web page.
+MDX pairs well with component-based frameworks such as React Next.js.
+This way, we can use MDX to set up a blog and manage the entire lifecycle of those posts' content.

-To use with MDX;
+To set up an MDX blog app, we will require the following packages based on the technology stack we are using.

 - [Gray matter](https://www.npmjs.com/package/gray-matter): Gray matter is used to parse a front matter from a file or a string.
-We will have a look at how front matter looks like late in this guide.
+We will look at how the frontmatter looks late in this guide.
 - [Next MDX remote](https://www.npmjs.com/package/next-mdx-remote): It allows you to load MDX(Markdown) content on the server and client.
-Markdown is frequently used in conjunction with frontmatter, which usually entails integrating some extra special functionality to handle markdown.
-Fortunately, this can be done wholly independent of next-mdx-remote, along with any additional custom processing required.

 To use with Tailwind CSS;

 - [Tailwind CSS](https://www.npmjs.com/package/tailwindcss): This is a CSS framework that offers CSS styles for efficiently creating customized interface design.
 - [Post CSS](https://www.npmjs.com/package/postcss): Post CSS is a stylistic development tool that uses JavaScript modules.
 We will use it to transform CSS from MDX.
-- [Auto Prefixer](https://www.npmjs.com/package/autoprefixer): A Post CSS based library for parsing CSS and adding vendor prefixes to CSS rules.
+- [Auto Prefixer](https://www.npmjs.com/package/autoprefixer): A Post CSS-based library for parsing CSS and adding vendor prefixes to CSS rules.
 - [@tailwind/typography](https://www.npmjs.com/package/@tailwindcss/typography): Provides `classes` that can be used to generate beautiful typographic defaults from our components (such as HTML generated from Markdown).

 To install the above packages, run the following command;